 The weather in Hawaii varies little during the year.
 The average daytime temperature hovers between the high 70s and mid 80s F. Locals consider winter the rainy season, but even in January, the month with the highest average rainfall, you typically see more sunshine than clouds.

 So the perfect time to visit Hawaii might just be whenever you can go.
-Do note, however, that during the two peak tourist seasons from June through August and December through February, top attractions get more crowded and prices go up.
+Do note, however, that nearly 9 million people visited the islands in 2016, so during the two peak tourist seasons from June through August and December through February when U.S. schools typically go on break, top attractions get more crowded and prices go up.
 Additionally, many Japanese take their vacations in late April and early May during Golden Week, so Waikiki gets more crowded at this time.

 What to Pack

 Hawaii residents embrace a laid-back lifestyle and their clothing reflects this relaxed attitude.
 You rarely see a tie and or even a sports jacket on men.

 Casual clothing works for most resorts, restaurants, and entertainment venues, though men should plan to wear collared shirts for most evening outings and definitely on the golf courses.
 Women may want to wear skirts or dresses for comfort or fashion, but shorts are perfectly acceptable too.

 Pack a winter-warm layer, hat, gloves, and sturdy shoes if your itinerary includes hiking at any of the higher elevations or a trip to Mauna Kea or Mauna Loa on the Big Island or Haleakala on Maui, where you can find snow at the top.
 A light sweater comes in handy down below for cooler evenings and excessive air conditioning, and a rain jacket gets put to use all year long on the wetter windward side of the islands, which face the trade winds blowing through from the northeast.